Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-Under the Law on Accounting, public interest entities (PIEs), which are banks and financial institutions under the control of the Bank of Laos, insurance companies, securities companies and public companies, are required to apply International Financial Reporting Standards (IFRS) when preparing financial statements.
-Non-public interest entities (non-PIEs), which comprise large-, medium- and small- sized enterprises, apply the Laos Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs), which are based on the 2009 version of the IFRS for SMEs, to prepare their financial statements.
-Under the Law on Accounting, the Ministry of Finance (MoF) is responsible for setting accounting standards.
+Under the Accounting Law, the MoF is responsible for establishing accounting standards in the jurisdiction.
+Public interest entities, including banks and financial institutions under the supervision of the Bank of the Lao PDR, insurance companies, securities companies, and public companies, are required to apply International Financial Reporting Standards (IFRS) in preparing financial statements.
+Recent government and market sources confirm that the amended 2023 law expressly requires public interest enterprises to prepare financial statements in accordance with IFRS.
+Other entities apply the Lao Financial Reporting Standards for Non-Public Interest Enterprises, which are based on the 2009 version of the IFRS for Small and Medium-sized Entities.

 -